 It includes the implementation of food waste measures in the kitchen as well as informing staff and guests about their role in the responsible consumption of food.
 When the programme was first implemented in the US, food waste was reduced by 17%.
 The three Greek hotels hope for similar results.

 The restaurants in Brazil and Prague that turned leftover ingredients into five-star dishes

 We can all relate to that moment when you look in the fridge and think there is nothing to eat.
 It’s called ‘fridge blindness’ and contributes to the 40% of food waste that happens at the household level.
-To tackle this issue, Hellmann’s launched the Bring Your Own Food restaurant in São Paulo and Prague to inspire people to turn leftover ingredients into delicious meals.
+To tackle this issue, Hellmann’s launched in São Paulo and Prague to inspire people to turn leftover ingredients into delicious meals.
 Celebrity chefs turned these ingredients into five-star meals using Hellmann’s.

 Instead of a bill, diners received a recipe of the ingredients used.
 Every dish became a recipe video and proved that Hellmann’s can make a delicious meal out of seemingly uninspiring ingredients and that food is too good to be wasted.

 The brand that fed a stadium with rescued food